lohhaoyuan/chickenricetea-nrc22/README.md

 ### What we use
 ![Python Badge](https://img.shields.io/badge/python-1d3247?style=for-the-badge&logo=Python&logoColor=white)

-We use the Pybrick library to program Lego robots (because haojun refuses to let us use more dangerous stuff)
+We use the Pybrick library to program Lego robots (because haojun refuses to let us use more exciting stuff)

 ### What else we do
 We worship the touch sensor
+Bullsh*t :3